aspose-total-cloud/Aspose.Total-Products/total/java/conversion/pdf-to-xltx/_index.md

----title: Convert PDF to XLTX via Java SDK in Clouddescription: Cloud APIs & SDKs to Convert PDF to XLTX.
+---title: Convert Word to XLTX, PDF to XLTX FREE Converter or Java SDKdescription: Free Conversion of PDF to XLTX by using Java Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---